Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Models

 \subsection{\textbf{Kinetic Wealth-Exchange Models}}

-Kinetic wealth exchange models given by Dragulescu and Yakovenko~\cite{DY_2000} describes wealth evolution through pairwise stochastic exchanges among agents and Chakraborti and Chakrabarti through saving propensities~\cite{CC_2000}.
-Below we describes our considered two kinetic wealth exchange models.
+Kinetic wealth exchange models given by Dragulescu and Yakovenko~\cite{DY_2000} describe wealth evolution through pairwise stochastic exchanges among agents and those given by Chakraborti and Chakrabarti, through saving propensities~\cite{CC_2000}.
+Below we describe the two kinetic wealth exchange models.